Kagamma/evil-script/docs/syntax.md

 For those who familiar with Lua, maps are basically the same as Lua's tables.

+Evil script treats arrays as a sepcial case of map.
+It optimizes maps with valid array status, by storing values in an actual array underneath for quick access.

 Buffers are used to interface with DLL libraries written in native languages like C or Pascal.
 It is basically a space within the system memory that is used to store raw data for just about anything.
 Underneath